Evaluation: International Health Programs

 Certificate contact information and complete admissions information is available on the Bloomberg School's certificate program page.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

 The certificate program requires a minimum of 20 term credits.
 All required and elective courses must be taken for a letter grade, if a letter grade is an option.
 Students must earn a minimum letter grade of C in each certificate course, and maintain a GPA of 2.75 or higher for the certificate courses.
 All courses must be completed within a three year period.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
-The student's transcripts will not indicate that the certificate was earned until the Notification of Completion form has been submitted, verified by the certificate program, and processed by the Registrar.
+The student's transcripts will not indicate that the certificate was earned until the Notification of Completion form has been submitted, verified by the certificate program, and processed by the School of Public Health Registrar.

 COURSE OF STUDY

 Students should check the JHSPH course directory to confirm when the courses are offered.
 Students should also check for pre-requisites and whether instructor consent is required.

 |PH.550.860||Academic & Research Ethics at BSPH (All students are required to complete this noncredit online course in their first term of study)|

 |Required Courses- Students are required to complete 4 core courses (14 credits required)|